-The Coronary angioplasty Cost in India ranges between USD 4000 to USD 4500. depends on your overall health, hospital charges and surgeon experience.
+A. The average cost of coronary angioplasty in India ranges between USD 4000 to USD 4500. depends on your overall health, hospital charges and surgeon experience.

 Coronary angioplasty (AN-jee-o-plas-tee), also called percutaneous coronary intervention, is a procedure used to open clogged heart arteries.
 Angioplasty uses a tiny balloon catheter that is inserted in a blocked blood vessel to help widen it and improve blood flow to your heart.